PrakharShukla001/TicketsHive-Application/README.md

 # 🐝 TicketsHive — Support Desk

-A sleek IT helpdesk and ticket management system built with React + Vite.
+A sleek IT helpdesk and ticket management system built by Prakhar with help of React + Vite.

 ---